Louisiana's Famous Desserts

-The ingredients for pralines are oh-so-simple: Sugar (preferably Louisiana-made cane sugar), butter, Louisiana-grown pecans, cream or buttermilk, stirred in a kettle and dried on wax paper.
+The ingredients for pralines are oh-so-simple: Sugar (preferably Louisiana-made cane sugar), butter, Louisiana-grown pecans, cream or buttermilk, cooked in a kettle and dried on wax paper.
 Watch the 60-sec praline recipe video and make them at home!
 How can something so basic be so good?
-Maybe it has something to do with the Louisiana sugar cane most often used in making the Creole candy, found at such New Orleans stores as Aunt Sally’s Pralines, Leah’s Pralines and Magnolia Praline Co.
+Maybe it has something to do with the Louisiana sugarcane most often used in making the Creole candy, found at such New Orleans stores as Aunt Sally’s Pralines and Leah’s Pralines.
 You can also find them in non-specialty markets; Baton Rouge candymaker MiMi’s Pralines are found in grocery stores and shops all over south Louisiana.

 2) Bananas Foster